-Zoe, meanwhile, is an accomplished media personality in her own right, having worked across radio, digital, and print media for over a decade.
+Zoe is an accomplished media personality in her own right.
+She has worked across radio, digital, and print media for over a decade.

 As for Fox, well he may not be a star yet, but with a smile like his it’s only a matter of time!

 Together with our wonderful stylist, Jackie Brown, we completely restyled their outdoor spaces and Benji’s bedroom using products from Zanui.

 If you liked any of the pieces you saw, you can shop the whole look over at Zanui!

 View this post on Instagram

 HOME SWEET HOME | after an epic fifteen months traveling and working in the americas i am so excited to finally be back down under!! starting next week i will be opening my diary to work projects (clearly i need the rest of the week to finish ironing my just unpacked clothes 😬) SO if you are keen create some magical imagery or video content, or if you have a beautiful home you would love to see featured in a magazine, drop me a line at firstname.lastname@example.org look forward to working with you again australia! | 📷 @martin_polley . . . . . #styling #interiors #interiordesign #jackiebrownstylist #jackiebrownstyling